Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 Deep down you hope one day your anxiety will magically resolve itself

 Your actual progress in overcoming your fears and anxiety is slow to completely halted.
 You don't have a plan to break through the plateau other than "Keep doing what I'm doing, and pray things work out."
 Whether it's unconscious or not, what you really hope is that your anxiety will just go away on its own if you wait around long enough.
 You have good and bad days.
 You think, "Well maybe I'll have a good stretch of good days, and my mood will stay that way."
-Unfortunately anxiety doesn't work that way.
+Unfortunately anxiety doesn't work like that.

 Things can be better